-Narrow-band Ultraviolet B (UVB) phototherapy is a form of phototherapy used to treat various skin diseases including psoriasis, vitiligo, eczema, mycosis fungoides (Cutaneous T-cell lymphoma) and itching.
+Narrow-band Ultraviolet B (UVB) phototherapy is a form of phototherapy used to treat various skin diseases at our practice including psoriasis, vitiligo, eczema, mycosis fungoides (Cutaneous T-cell lymphoma) and itching.
 Narrow-band UVB uses light bulbs that have a specific targeted wavelength (311-313nm) known to be effective in treating psoriasis and other inflammatory skin disorders.
 Treatment begins with sessions that may last around 20 seconds and slowly increase depending on patient tolerance and skin disease being treated.
 Phototherapy requires anywhere from 1-3 treatments per week, and can take up to 15-20 treatments to start seeing improvement.
 Once improvement begins however, many people find treatment with NBUVB to be a huge success, with prolonged remission possible.

 Excimer laser, a 308nm phototherapy laser, is an advances form of UVB phototherapy that delivers targeted light directly to affected tissue without exposing healthy skin.
 This laser creates a concentrated, but painless, beam of light that is applied through a hand piece directly to the skin.
 Patients have used this treatment successfully for many years and often are able to maintain clearance of improved skin over extended periods of time, often 6months or more.
 Occasionally, maintenance treatments may be recommended to sustain disease clearing or cosmetic re-pigmentation.